python-discord/summer-code-jam-2020/observant-otters/README.md

 # FORUMTHING

-Our site is basically just a forum with an auth system using Discord.
-People can create threads, post messages on said threads, and also edit/delete their messages.
+Our site is basically just a forum with a simple auth system.
+People (when logged in) can create threads, post messages on said threads, and also edit/delete their messages.
 Threads are divided into three topics currently: General, Coding (well, this _is_ a code jam), and Jokes.

 ## Running Directions